tomas-fryza/avr-course/labs/01-tools/README.md

 ## Part 1: GitHub

-GitHub is a code hosting platform for collaboration and version control.
-GitHub lets you and others work together on projects, keep all previous modifications, create different branches, and much more.
+GitHub serves as a platform for hosting code, facilitating collaboration, and managing version control.
+It enables you and your collaborators to work together on projects, retain a history of all prior changes, create distinct branches, and offers a multitude of additional features.

 1. In GitHub, create a new public repository titled **digital-electronics-2**.
 Initialize a README, C template .gitignore, and [MIT license](https://choosealicense.com/licenses/mit/).